 For example, if the color of your flowers is repeated as you go from one part of the yard to another, there is a sense of a cohesive whole, which gives you a smooth transition.

-Included below are a few more of these concepts; follow the links to learn the definitions of these terms:
+Included below are a few more of these concepts:

 Since plants are at the heart of landscape design, knowledge of the science of horticulture is one of its critical components.
 The field is, however, more of an art than a science.
 Some decisions will be based not on hard fact, but on personal tastes, intuition, or current consensus.